Alrayyanumar56/Cafeteria-Mangement-System/docs/ARCHITECTURE.md

 ## Key Features & Flows

 ### ✅ Sales Persistence
-- When checkout completes → save per-item records to `salesRecords` + invoice-level record to `salesBills`
-- Both stored in browser `localStorage` for offline-first capability
+- When checkout completes the frontend POSTs the sale to `POST /api/sales` and the backend persists the sale in the database (table: `sales`).
+Each sale stores `items_json`, `total_amount`, and `payment_type`.
+- The frontend still maintains short-lived UI state (held orders) in `localStorage`, but the canonical sales data is the backend DB.

 ### ✅ Inventory Synchronization
-- Inventory loaded from `localStorage` on app startup
-- On checkout, matching items decremented by quantity sold
-- Updated inventory persisted back to `localStorage`
+- Inventory is stored in the backend `inventory` table and exposed via `GET /api/inventory` and updated via `PUT /api/inventory/:id`.
+- Some frontend code may update local UI or use `localStorage` for convenience, but inventory for multi-terminal correctness should be updated via the backend API.
+Recommended: move inventory decrement to the backend or call the inventory update API after a sale completes.

 ### ✅ Reports & Analytics
 - Charts: Daily revenue, Top-selling items, Payment breakdown